Antix199/QFai/README.md

 With this focus on **ease of use** and **social engagement**, QFai becomes more than just an event planner: it transforms into a **community hub for sharing experiences**.

 ## 1.3 Team and roles

-- Francisco Barrozo --> Project Manager
-- Lian Canio --> Supporter / QA (Quality Assurance) Specialist
+- Lian Canio --> Supporter / QA (Quality Assurance) Specialist/ Analyst
-- Leandro Matamoros --> Analyst / UX Researcher
-- Antonia Paredes --> Designer / Speaker
+- Antonia Paredes --> Designer / Speaker/ Project Manager
-- Joaquín Silva --> Designer / Speaker

 # 2. UXD design process